 About the Position

 Peer Learning Assistants (PLAs) provide personalized academic support across a variety of courses through multiple tutoring modalities.
-They may engage in Drop-In sessions, offering one-on-one assistance, participate in Group sessions, where they work with students in varying numbers alongside faculty, or support Supplemental Instruction (SI), embedding themselves in a course and leading additional sessions outside of class to reinforce learning.
+They may engage in Drop-In sessions, offering one-on-one assistance, or in one of our Group Learning Centers where they work with students in varying numbers alongside faculty through a drop-in modality, allowing access for support in high-need courses during a consistent weekly window.

 Pay Rate